winst0n-w/winst0n-w.github.io/README.md

 I recently discovered a passion for data and the potential it has to improve our lives.
 I hope to combine my business acumen and technical skills to land a data scientist role in the future.
 For now, my goal is to land a Data Analyst/Business Analyst internship for Summer 2021.

-You can check out my Tableau works [here](https://public.tableau.com/profile/winston.wang4842#!/).
+You can check out my Tableau [here](https://public.tableau.com/profile/winston.wang4842#!/).

 If anything on this page seems interesting or if you just want to chat - connect with me [here](https://www.linkedin.com/in/winstonw5/)! :)